 You can never be any more perfect than you are right here, in this very moment.
 This is your hour to relax, rejuvenate, and remember your worth through this gentle and calming class.
 No prior yoga experience is necessary.
 This class is about “inner power.”
 It is NOT a “power” yoga class.

 The aim of this class is to develop body awareness and embrace the remarkable things your body can do: move, focus, and breathe—all with an attitude of curiosity and playfulness!
 We’ll experiment with a variety of movement modalities.
 We’ll play with movement variation in traditional yoga shapes, sometimes breaking down a posture into the movements that make it up.
-Some days we’ll focus on strength-building, using both body weight and external weight (whatever you have handy in your home).
+Some days we’ll focus on strength-building, using both body weight and actual weights (whatever you have handy in your home).
 Other days we’ll practice more gentle movements, delving into somatics and calming breathing techniques.

 Morning Strength & Stretch